 The Associate Vice President for Student Services is responsible for completing the biennial review as noted in 34 CFR Part 86 by December 31 of each even-numbered year, for the two prior academic years.

-In emergency situations – inclement weather, power outages, or any other conditions constituting an emergency situation – the college may delay opening or close for the day.
+In emergency situations – inclement weather, power outages or any other conditions constituting an emergency situation – the college may delay opening or close campuses for the day.

 Delays and closings will be announced via the Wake Tech Warn emergency alert system.
 All Wake Tech student and employee email addresses are automatically registered to receive Wake Tech Warn alerts.
-To add additional email addresses, or phone numbers for voicemail and text message alerts, go to warn.waketech.edu.
+Students and staff can add other email addresses or phone numbers for voicemail and text message alerts in the system.

-Delays and closings will also be posted on Wake Tech's website (waketech.edu), social media (@waketechcc), and local radio and television stations.
+Delays and closings will also be posted on Wake Tech's website, social media and local radio and television stations.
+An announcement will also be recorded on the college switchboard, 919-866-5000.
 In the event that an emergency situation occurs after the opening of the college, announcements about class dismissals and closings will come from the administrative officer in charge.
-Announcements will also be posted on the college’s two primary Learning Management Systems (Blackboard for Curriculum students and Moodle for Workforce Continuing Education students), and recorded on the college switchboard 919-866-5000.

-Curriculum students in online courses should be aware that coursework is available via Blackboard (dist-ed.waketech.edu) at all times – even when the college is officially closed.
-If Blackboard becomes inaccessible or power outages occur, assignment due dates will be clearly posted when service resumes.
+If Blackboard or Moodle become inaccessible or power outages occur, assignment due dates will be clearly posted when service resumes.
 Due dates may also be extended on a case-by-case basis at the discretion of instructors, and announcements will be posted accordingly.

 Revised October 2015

-General Provision: All faculty, staff, and students in good standing with the college are eligible for and may obtain a parking permit.
-Motor vehicles parked on campus by students, faculty, or staff must be registered with the college and must display a valid, official (Wake Tech-issued) vehicle parking permit.
+All faculty, staff and students in good standing with the college are eligible for and may obtain a parking permit.
+Motor vehicles parked on campus by students, faculty or staff must be registered with the college and must display a valid, official (Wake Tech-issued) vehicle parking permit.

 Parking permits become invalid under the following conditions: